Testimonials

 Defense mechanisms

-Using DNA, Ivo Rieu investigates the defense mechanisms of plants.
+Using DNA, Ivo Rieu investigates the defence mechanisms of plants.
 'We want to find out why some plants can withstand heat better than others.
 If we identify the piece of DNA responsible for this, we can selectively crossbreed plants and expose them to heat in a greenhouse.
 If it works, we test it on-site.

 We have done this successfully in Italy, Spain, and Turkey.
 This is the applied part of our research.
 These insights help us make agriculture and horticulture more sustainable and climate-resilient.
 Breeding companies are already using the findings from our research.'